 Château d’Alleuze sits on a peak which the Grandval dam almost makes into a peninsula.
 The fortress belonged to the Bishop of Clermont and was used as a tithe storehouse.
 Just a few dozen metres from the château you’ll find a beautiful medieval chapel and its way of the cross

 The Truyère, a tributary of the Lot, has dug deep gorges over the centuries from Cantal to Aveyron.
 Filled with the waters of the Garabit-Grandval, Lanau and Sarrans dam lakes, the Truyère gorges offer landscapes of surprising and contrasting beauty.

 Chaudes-Aigues is the most southerly resort in Auvergne and radiates warmth.
 Nestled between the Cantal Mountains, Margeride and Aubrac in the Remontalou ravine, Chaudes-Aigues is best-known for its thermal waters which come out at 82°C making them the hottest in Europe.

-The Museum of Agriculture is a hidden gem in the quaint village of Coltines.
-Over the seasons you’ll learn about local life in beautiful 17th century farm.
-Exciting, fun and educational.
+The Museum of Agriculture is a small jewel to be seen absolutely in the pretty typical village of Coltines.
+Over the seasons, you will discover the life of the local people in a beautiful 17th century farmhouse, an exciting, fun and educational visit.

-Arde sur Couze wildlife park (Puy de Dôme) is teeming with animals that live at altitude.
-The 25ha park is home to 400 animals, 70 species from 5 continents.
-What a thrill it is to walk among the monkeys and Alpine ibexes… a lovely afternoon out and a treat for the kids!!!
+The theme of the Arde sur Couze Zoological Park (Puy de Dôme) is animals from the top of the world.
+A 25 ha park that hosts no less than 400 animals, divided into 70 species from five continents.
+A pleasure to walk among monkeys and ibexes… a beautiful afternoon of walking and a treat for the children!!!!